 • Psychological tests showed no signs of active depression or emotional instability.

-• Her therapist provided strong endorsement of her mental resilience.
+• Her therapist provided a strong endorsement of her mental resilience.

 Outcome

 Sarah successfully enlisted in the Air Force and completed basic training without any mental health issues.
-She later excelled in her intelligence role, demonstrating strong analytical skills and resilience under pressure.
+She later excelled in her intelligence role, demonstrating strong analytical skills and resilience in the face of pressure.

-Please feel free to contact us or schedule a consultation about your situation.
+Please feel free to contact us or schedule a consultation to discuss your situation.
 We always provide a free screening to determine if an assessment may be helpful in the military waiver process.

 author avatar